typex1/Kiro-EC2AutoShutdown/README.md

+# Kiro example project:
 # EC2 Auto-Shutdown Lambda Function

 AWS Lambda function that automatically shuts down EC2 instances based on tags.

+Default setting: if EC2 instance tag is AutoShutdown=yes then the instance will be included in the daily autoshutdown rule.

 ## Project Structure